-- In assessing for stage exemption through RPeL, the following procedure applies: - 2.
-A gap analysis is performed on stage learning outcomes (SLOs) for the target Level, contrasted against the target Level minus 1 (e.g. a gap analysis of SLOs at Level 7 contrasted with SLOs at Level 6); - 3.
-A list of required evidence is compiled (e.g. CV, Certificates, Copies of research undertaken, References, Evidence of work completed etc.) and agreed by the Course Director (CD), Head of E-learning & Assessment and the Academic Affairs Manager; - 4.
-The prospective student is interviewed by the Course Director and guided in the process; - The student compiles a portfolio of evidence and completes any additional bridging assignment required;
+In assessing for stage exemption through RPEL, the following procedure applies:

+- 1. A gap analysis is performed on stage learning outcomes (SLOs) for the target Level, contrasted against the target Level minus 1 (e.g. a gap analysis of SLOs at Level 7 contrasted with SLOs at Level 6); - 2.
+A list of required evidence is compiled (e.g. CV, Certificates, Copies of research undertaken, References, Evidence of work completed etc.) and agreed by the Programme Director (PD), Head of E-learning & Assessment and the Head of Quality & Academic Affairs; - The prospective student is interviewed by the Programme Director and guided in the process; - 4.
+The student compiles a portfolio of evidence and completes any additional bridging assignment required;

-6. A final interview with the CD takes place to confirm that all evidentiary requirements have been met.
+5. A final interview with the PD takes place to confirm that all evidentiary requirements have been met.